Public Drop-Off Days are on hold due to COVID-19. Please check back at our website for updates.

 Items We Do Not Accept

+We accept high quality gently used items.
 We hate to say no to any donation but regrettably there are some items we are not able to accept.
 In general, if an item is damaged, torn, dirty, stained or broken, it cannot be sold, and we must decline the donation.
 The exception is vintage clothing, which we accept in any condition.

+Due to the high volume of donations and limited warehouse space we find we must set quantity and quality limitations.
+Please check our “do not take “ list before donating.
+Our list changes frequently due to surpluses in our warehouse.
 We also do not accept electronic equipment that is considered e-waste, including: computers, computer peripherals, microwave ovens, and television sets.
 Information on how to recycle e-waste can be found on the internet.

 Please print out the DO NOT TAKE LIST or ask the van driver, who has final discretion regarding what can be donated.